Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 so lets start partitioning the eMMC

-inside the fdisk command prompt press n and enter
+* Inside the fdisk command prompt press n and enter
-It will ask for partition type.
-Noramally we go for p. and then the partition number since this is our first partition we go with the default one.
+* It will ask for partition type.
+Select the 'p' option for primary.
+* And then select the partition number, since this is our first partition we go with the default one.
-The sector doesnot start with 0. because it needs some space to store partition table and some meta data, So here in this eMMC it starts from 2048.
+* The sector doesnot start with 0.
+Because it needs some space to store partition table and some meta data.
+Here in this eMMC it starts from 2048.
 So we too go with the defualt value.
-And then the last sector.
-That means where the partition should end, To this we need to do a small calculation.
+* And then the last sector.
+That means where the partition should end.
+To this we need to do a small calculation.
 As we said earlier our first partition should have 100MB.
 To find the last sector divide the 100MB with 512 bytes and add 2018

 Ex: (100*1024*1024/512) + 2048 = 206848
 now give the last sector value as 206848 and press enter.